aesadde/aesadde.github.io/posts/ghc_core.md

 simpler language, GHC Core.

-Core is an explicitly typed functional language based on [System Fc](http://research.microsoft.com/en-us/um/people/simonpj/papers/ext-f/tldi22-sulzmann-with-appendix.pdf), a variant of System Fw with equality constraints and coercions.
+Core is an explicitly typed functional language based on [System Fc](http://research.microsoft.com/en-us/um/people/simonpj/papers/ext-f/tldi22-sulzmann-with-appendix.pdf), a "variant of System Fw with equality constraints and coercions.
 In GHC, Core is indeed a very simple language:

 ```haskell